-- A corporation can be liable for prohibited benefits agreed or made by its officers or employees. - To constitute an offence, the benefit must have been to obtain or retain an advantage in the course of business (which includes non-profit activities).
+- A corporation can be liable for prohibited benefits agreed or made by its officers or, in certain circumstances, its representatives, including employees. - To constitute an offence, the benefit must have been to obtain or retain an advantage in the course of business (which includes non-profit activities).
 However, it may not be a defence that an entity making a payment to a foreign public official for a particular business benefit would have received the benefit even in the absence of such payment.
-Similarly, subject to the facilitation payment defence noted below, a payment made to a foreign public official to obtain a permit to which the payer was entitled in any event (e.g., to obtain the permit more quickly) may also be prohibited.
+Similarly, a payment made to a foreign public official to obtain a permit to which the payer was entitled in any event (e.g., to obtain the permit more quickly) may also be prohibited.